fjossinet/RNArtistCore/README.md

 ***From a public database***

-You don't need to provide any rna element, it will be constructed automatically from the data stored in the database entry.
+You don't need to provide any ```rna``` element, it will be constructed automatically from the data stored in the database entry.

 The parameters available are:
 * **id**: the id of your database entry
-* **name**: if the entry contains several secondary structures, this parameter allows to precise the structure needed.
+* **name**: if the entry contains several molecular chains, this parameter allows to precise the one needed.

 Examples: